Statutory Rights of Crime Victims

 (1) The right to be reasonably protected from the accused;

-(4) The right to be reasonably heard at any public proceeding in the district court involving release, plea, sentencing, or any parole proceeding;
+(4) The right to be reasonably heard at any public proceeding the the district court involving release, plea, sentencing, or any parole proceeding;

 (5) The reasonable right to confer with the attorney for the Government in the case;